elifckr3/AI_girlfriend/README.md

 - `--config`: Toggle prompts to update system configuration.
 - `--speech-off`: Disable speech output, with results visible in logs.
 - `--cold-start`: Clear previous history for a fresh conversation start.
+- `--mic-off`: Disable mic, you will be prompted instead to write user message.
+- `--whisper-mic`: This will disable deepgram microphone and enable openai whisper.

 Example: